dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 * **Node.js**: Navigate to the [Node.js website](https://nodejs.org/en/download/) and install the latest version on your machine.
 * **MongoDB**: Navigate to the [mongodb website](https://www.mongodb.com/download-center?ct=false#atlas) and install the MongoDB community server edition.
 If you are using a Mac, I'll recommend following this [instruction](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).
 To avoid micromanaging from the terminal, I'll also recommend installing a MongoDB GUI, [Robo 3T](https://robomongo.org), formerly known as RoboMongo.
 You can then run `mongod` from the terminal to start up the MongoDB service on your machine.
-* Familiarity with database concepts, and working knowledge of JavaScript.
+* Familiarity with database concepts, and a working knowledge of JavaScript.

 ## Hapi Vs Express